All children in Britain to be offered flu shots this autumn -The Telegraph - News Break

 All children in Britain to be offered flu shots this autumn -The Telegraph

-The rollout will be extended to everyone under the age of 16, as well as all over 50, and millions of others with common health conditions, The Telegraph reported bit.ly/3xvvMcJ.
+The rollout will be extended to everyone under the age of 16, as well as all over 50, and millions of others with common health conditions, The Telegraph reported.

 The programme will cover more than half the population and would be expanded this year to cover all pupils at secondary school, the report added, citing sources.